 Create Safe Spaces to Report Incidents

 A recent study by eSchool Media revealed that victims of sextortion often exhibit the same mental and physiological symptoms as those who were physically abused.
-They may also be reluctant to report the crime for fear of additional bullying, harassment, or even physical harm.
+They may also be reluctant to report the crime for fear of additional cyberbullying, harassment, or even physical harm.
 It is imperative that we not shame victims of sextoration, and instead create safe avenues that encourage children to speak up and report these incidents without the fear of repercussion.

 Explain the Consequences of Sharing Explicit Photos